simvue-io/docs/docs/examples/moose.md

   ![The results of the Ceramic mug simulation in Paraview.](images/moose_paraview.png){ width="1000" }
 </figure>

 If you log into the Simvue UI and look in the Runs tab, you should see that three runs have been completed.
 The runs for mugs made from ceramic and steel completed successfully, with no alerts fired.
-However the mug made of copper failed to complete, with one of the alerts firing and a 'handle_too_hot' tag associated with it.
+However the mug made of copper failed to complete, with one of the alerts firing and its status set to 'terminated'.
 <figure markdown>
   ![The Simvue run UI showing three runs, corresponding to the Copper, Steel and Ceramic mugs.](images/moose_runs.png){ width="1000" }
 </figure>